The most successful small business advertising ideas are rarely expensive. You just have to be clever about it.

 The client said “It was authentic, and after watching it, I really felt like I knew the Canny team.”

-Because we’re so busy, we’ve had to put video production on hold, but it will definitely be back in the very near future.
+Because we’re so busy, we’ve had to put video production on hold, but it will definitely be back in the very near future, so watch this space!

 With people getting busier and busier, they’re looking for ways to consume more content when doing other things.